Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 A groundbreaking ceremony marks the turning of soil at a construction site, traditionally performed with a ceremonial shovel by project stakeholders.
-Golden Openings supplies the full kit, with chrome and gold-plated spades personalized with names, dates, and logos to create a permanent keepsake of the milestone.
+Golden Openings supplies the full ceremony, with chrome, gold-plated, and custom-painted spades personalized with names, dates, and logos to create a permanent keepsake of the milestone.

 What Is a Groundbreaking Ceremony?